 between CRM and ERP?

-A CRM and an ERP solution are similar in many ways, as both help a business in enhancing efficiency and maximising profitability.
+A CRM and an ERP solution are similar in many ways, as both help a business in enhancing efficiency and maximizing profitability.
 In some infrastructures, these two systems overlap with each other extensively, while in some, they are even used in tandem with each other; but for a business weighing its options regarding the two, it’s best to review them as standalone applications.

-CRM stands for customer relationship management which, in the most basic sense, provides businesses with a way to store, organise and track all the information regarding its customers.
+CRM stands for customer relationship management which, in the most basic sense, provides businesses with a way to store, organize and track all the information regarding its customers.
 It can be used by sales, marketing, research and business development sections of a company throughout the life cycle of a customer.
 A CRM tool typically includes:

 - Sales management and automation: A CRM gives you a real-time view of the contemporary sales pipeline and also lets you forecast sales.